The number of people searching for legitimate work from home jobs is growing at a remarkable pace, especially during the pandemic.

 The world of commerce will probably always require patient, attentive and caring individuals to staff their service lines and solve problems or answer questions for customers.
 Phone-based customer chat services are alive and well, but the convenience of digital platforms means this type of work is increasingly moving online — and into browsers and messaging apps.

-According to Indeed, the average earnings for live chat agents stands at $12.85 per hour.
+According to Indeed, the average earnings for live chat agents stand at $12.85 per hour.
 Glassdoor reports that some agents — those serving Disney resorts, for example — earn can earn $15 per hour or more.
 Work in this field generally requires a high school diploma.

 Do you have a head for numbers?
 If so, you might be able to find your calling as a work from home bookkeeper.
 According to the BLS, bookkeepers earn on average $20.25 per hour or $42,110 per year.